Getting Started

 Offline-First Architecture

 Hamtrax is built offline-first.
-Every action you take -- logging a QSO, browsing cached spots, or viewing your stats -- works without an internet connection.
+Core logbook actions like logging a QSO and viewing already-cached activity data work without an internet connection.
 Here's how it works:

 - Local storage comes first.
 Contacts and app data are saved to your browser's local database (IndexedDB) the moment you create them.
 Nothing depends on a round-trip to the server.